 Typical Employment Settings for a Medical Social Worker

-In May 2014, the US Bureau of Labor Statistics reports that the median annual salary for healthcare social workers is approximately $58,000.
+As of May 2022, the US Bureau of Labor Statistics reports that the median annual salary for healthcare social workers is $60,280.
 Medical social workers employed by research and development services report the highest average yearly earnings at $78,270 with those in specialty hospitals, medical and surgical hospitals, and ambulatory health services following closely behind.

-The BLS also reports that job growth for all social workers is expected to grow by 19 percent between 2012 and 2022.
-What’s better – job growth for all medical social workers is expected to grow by 27 percent between the same period of time.
+The BLS also reports that job growth for all social workers is expected to grow by 9% between 2021 and 2031.
+In the same period, job growth for medical social workers is expected to grow by 11%.

 An aging baby-boom generation will, in part, fuel the increase and demand for medical social workers as people age and their families require assistance with healthcare and aftercare decisions.